markand/molko/doc/docs/dev/api/core/alloc.md

 ### alloc\_pool

-Pool allocator.
+Array allocator.

-This small structure is a helper to reallocate data each time a new slot is requested.
+This small structure is a helper to reallocate an array each time a new element is requested.
 It allocates twice as the current storage when size exceeds capacity.

-It uses realloc mechanism to upgrade the new storage space so pointers returned must not be referenced directly.
+It uses realloc mechanism to upgrade the new storage space so pointers returned in [alloc_pool_new](#alloc_pool_new) may get invalided when this function is called.

-It is designed in mind to help allocating resources locally that may be referenced in another module without having to manage an array from the user code.
-Because it is designed for this responsability only it only supports insertion.
+It is designed in mind to help allocating an array of elements when they can't be determined at runtime (e.g. while reading a file) without the performance cost of using [alloc_rearray](#alloc_rearray) every elements.

 The initial capacity is controlled by the [ALLOC\_POOL\_INIT\_DEFAULT](#macro-alloc_pool_init_default) macro and **must**